LavaMoat/lavamoat.github.io/src/content/docs/guide/lavamoat-node.md

 description: 'A user guide for running LavaMoat-protected NodeJS applications'
 ---

 `lavamoat` is a Node.js runtime where modules are defined in [SES][ses-github-ext] Compartments.
-It aims to reduce the risk of malicious code in the app dependency graph, known as "software supply chain attacks".
+It virtualizes CommonJS module loading to apply runtime protections according to a Policy.

 :::caution